sfiala2/498_NO2_Pred/manuscript.md

 |Length of Major Roads | 1500|
 |Length of Total Roads | 14000 |

-Figure F shows the X inputs used in the model.
+Table 3.1 shows the 7 inputs used in the model.
 The use of a single length of each input parameter was done to avoid dependencies and the reducing the complexity of the model.
 The one exception is major road parameter, which is directly imputed once and indirectly added in the total road parameter; this was done due to cars being a major localized source of NO2.